Skip to main content

 • Compounding: Interest compounds continuously on your outstanding borrow.

 Example: Borrow $100 for a full year at 5.8% APR → you’d owe about $105.98 if you made no repayments.
-(Real amounts update every second in-app.)
+(Exact amounts update continuously in-app.)

 Good to know